camuthig/camuthig.github.io/content/posts/php-73-features.md

 [RFC](https://wiki.php.net/rfc/trailing-comma-function-calls)

 This one is pretty straightforward: function and method calls can now include a trailing comma.
-This has been allowed in arrays, and I use it heavily.
-I appreciate having this option in multiline arrays, because it removes the possibility that I might attempt to add a new line to the array and forgetting to add the comma.
-The same is true for why I am excited to have this feature in functions, especially variadic functions.
+This has been allowed in arrays, and I use it in my projects as a standard convention.
+I appreciate having this option in multiline arrays because it removes the possibility that I might attempt to add a new line to the array and forget to add the comma.
+The same is true for functions, especially variadic functions.

 ```php
 <?php